BabylonJS/Documentation/content/features/featuresDeepDive/importers/assetContainers.md

 video-content:
 ---

 An AssetContainer can be used to manage a list of assets (like nodes, cameras, lights, meshes, etc..).
-This assets are still linked to a scene but are not taken in account.
+These assets are still linked to a scene but are not taken in account.
 Consider asset containers like pool of entities.

 ## Creating an AssetContainer